 Camping on the Coast near Perth

 Wilbinga is probably the closest camping spot to Perth, on the beach.
 You can get there in less than 40 minutes, and there is a variety of camping spots ranging from right on the beach, behind a few dunes or off some of the tracks.
 There are a number of camping spots that are enclosed by rocky formations that stick out, meaning you will never have four wheel drives going passed on the beach.
-You can get to Wilbinga from Two Rocks (this track has recently been closed), or you can drive down from Moore River.
+You can get to Wilbinga from Two Rocks (on Durrs track) or off Indian Ocean drive.
 The beaches along this part of the coast can be very soft at times, so be prepared to let your tyres down more than you might normally.
 For more information, see my post on Wilbinga.

 Ledge Point is a small town just south of Lancelin.
 As with Guilderton, you cannot legally camp outside of the Ledge Point caravan park without risking a fine from the ranger.
 You can drive south from Lancelin and get near Ledge Point, but they have blocked it off with rocks right near Ledge Point.
 Ledge Point has some good fishing, plenty of four wheel driving and is well known for the many shipwrecks that you can dive on.
 If you want to know more, have a read of Ledge Point.

 Lancelin is one of the more popular places to visit if you own a four wheel drive.
-You can camp at one of the Caravan Parks.
-Gone are the days where you could camp legally along the beach towards Wedge Island and find a camp spot.
-Please note though, camping outside of Caravan Parks along the coastline in between Guilderton and Jurien Bay will land you a fine (if the ranger catches you there).
+Again, you can only camp at one of the Caravan Parks.
+Gone are the days where you could camp legally along the beach towards Wedge Island; it's all been banned.
 To find out more, read my post on Lancelin and Lancelin Sand Dunes.